 Most recommendations for preventing slip-and-fall accidents begin with the advice, “Keep floors dry.”
 But in some industries – like car washes, breweries and meat packers – a wet floor is simply a fact of life.
 So how can employers keep their workers safe?

-According to the Occupational Safety and Health Administration, slips, trips and falls are the most common cause of workplace injuries.
-In 2013, falls on the same level cost employers nearly $8 billion.
+According to government statistics, slips, trips and falls are the most common cause of workplace injuries.
+In 2013, falls on the same level cost U.S. employers nearly $8 billion.
 The Bureau of Labor Statistics reports that slips, trips and falls account for 12 to 15 percent of all workers’ compensation claims and cost employers an average of $40,000 per incident.

 How do you protect your staff from slipping when floors are routinely awash in soapy water, foaming yeast, and other slick substances?

 • Start with the right flooring for wet areas.
 The more slippery the environment, the rougher your floor’s texture should be to provide grip.
-Different areas of the same facility may have different nonslip flooring needs; a semi-smooth R10 surface may be fine for the service drive of a car wash, for example, while the wash bay requires a deeper R11 or R12.
+Different areas of the same facility may have different nonslip flooring needs; an unprofiled R10 surface may be fine for the service drive of a car wash, for example, while the wash bay requires a deeper R11 or R12 surface.

 • Mark slippery areas.
 Use signage or other markings to make it clear a person is stepping from a dry zone to a wet area.
 Using slip-resistant floor tiles to create striping or contrasting color patterns is a great way to do this, as the color is a permanent part of the floor and will not wear off or peel away.